charleezychang/obs-notes/TypeScript/Small Notes.md

 ```

 ### Generics
-In some cases, a function can received any type and return the same type, instead of using *any*, you can use generics
+- In some cases, a function can received any type and return the same type, instead of using *any*, you can use generics
+- Essentially, generics play like a type placeholder which can so you can reuse certain functionality that can be applied to many data types
 ```tsx
 // Problem:
 function convertToArray(input: string | number | someObject): string[] | number[] | someObject[] {